Non-perturbative thermal QCD at all temperatures: the case of mesonic screening masses: Introduction

 The purpose of this paper is to combine information encoded in the three-dimensional effective theory, lattice QCD, step-scaling techniques, and Monte Carlo integration to devise a strategy for studying QCD non-perturbatively up to very high temperatures from first principles.
 The aim is to generalize to QCD the proposal made in Ref.~\cite{Giusti:2016iqr} for the Yang--Mills theory.
 As a concrete implementation, we consider QCD with $N_f=3$ flavours of massless quarks in the range of temperatures from about 1 GeV up to approximately 160 GeV\footnote{As the temperature becomes higher and higher, the relevance of the light quark masses becomes quickly negligible.}.

 As a first application we compute the non-singlet meson screening masses, maybe the simplest properties of the plasma to be computed.
 They characterize the exponential decay of two-point correlation functions of fermion bilinears in the spatial directions, i.e. their inverses are the long-distance spatial correlation lengths when mesons are present in the plasma.
 Screening masses can be easily investigated numerically, they are related to spectral functions, and they signal the restoration of chiral symmetry at high temperature.
 Their $O(g^2)$ component is known, and is found to be spin independent~\cite{Laine:2003bd}.
 The first spin-dependent term is expected to appear only at $O(g^4)$ \cite{Koch:1992nx,Hansson:1991kb}.
 These masses are therefore ideal quantities to test the strategy proposed in this paper, and to further investigate the relevance of non-perturbative contributions in thermal QCD.
 It must be said that they have been computed non-perturbatively in lattice QCD for decades, see Ref.~\cite{Cheng:2010fe,Brandt:2014uda,Bazavov:2019www,Brandt:2019ksy} for recent efforts.
 These computations, however, are limited to temperatures up to approximately $1$~GeV.
-Here we want to extend the range up to much higher temperatures so as to elucidate the r\^ole of the various contributions to them.
+Here we want to extend the range up to much higher temperatures so as to elucidate the approach to the infinite temperature limit, where the effective theory is expected to match thermal QCD.

 The paper is organized as follows.
 In section~\ref{sec:stgy1} we review the three-dimensional effective theory, and summarize the properties relevant to this paper.
 The next section is devoted to introduce the screening masses, and to summarize the known analytic contribution to them.
 In section~\ref{sec:lattice} we present the strategy for simulating lattice QCD up to very high temperatures.
 The lattice setup and the raw results are discussed in section~\ref{sec:corfcn}, while the value of the screening masses in the continuum limit are given in section~\ref{sect:num_study}.
 We discuss and interpret the final results in section~\ref{sec:disc}, while our conclusions and outlook are given in section~\ref{sec:conc}.
 Notations, conventions, and technical details are reported in several appendices.